10 Simple Steps to Begin Homeschooling

 AHA!
 Homeschooling 101

-Step 2 Find a school or board to register with.
+Step 2 (A) If you are considering home education for the Fall - Find a school or board to register with if you are beginning home education.
 A listing of possible boards/schools is below.
 Go to their open houses and information sessions held from March to June and see what are their unique rules, requirements and responsibilities are.
 They vary with each organization and may not necessarily be Alberta Education requirements.

 Step 3 Explore what is your teaching/learning philosophy.
 Do you believe in rote learning, discovery learning or experiential learning?
 Do you think children learn on their own, or need direct teaching?
 Do you embrace the Waldorf, Montessori, Classical, or Child-led philosophy of education?
 Is your parenting style authoritarian or more relaxed?
 Is your child a visual or hands-on learner?
 You know best what works for you and your family.